Yours rates are used to help fund services including:

 - Community events

-Rates notices are issued in late July/early August each year, with ratepayers given the choice to pay their rates in either one, two or four instalments.
+Rates notices are issued in late August each year, and ratepayers are given the choice to pay in one, two or four instalments.
 Please refer to your rates notice for instalment due dates.

 Rates are calculated by multiplying the Property Valuation (determined by the Valuer General) by the Rate in the dollar (a cent in the dollar amount set by Council) .
 Yearly Fees such as the rubbish collection fee, swimming pool inspection fee and Emergency Services Levy are then added.